mbalbera/gitbot/README.md

 REPO_NAME=name_of_the_repository
 ```

-Make sure to replace the placeholder values with your actual GitHub username, personal access token, and repository details.

 3. Edit File Path: Open thecommit_generator.py and edit the file path variable (lines 29 and 40) to point to the file you want changed daily.
 This is the file in which the random commits will be made.